 Tobacco use is the leading cause of preventable death in the United States, and this public health issue almost always begins before adulthood, with nearly 90% of smokers trying their first cigarette before age 18.

-The definition of tobacco use in this instance includes conventional smoking (e.g., cigarette smoking) and vaping (e.g., using e-cigarettes).
+The definition of tobacco use in this instance includes conventional smoking (i.e., cigarette smoking) and vaping (i.e., using e-cigarettes).
 It's important to note that vaping is now more common among youth than cigarette smoking.

-On June 25, the U.S. Preventive Services Task Force posted a draft recommendation statement(www.uspreventiveservicestaskforce.org) and draft evidence review(www.uspreventiveservicestaskforce.org) addressing this issue and examining how primary care interventions affect tobacco use prevention and cessation in children and adolescents.
+The U.S. Preventive Services Task Force weighed in on this topic on June 25, issuing a draft recommendation statement(www.uspreventiveservicestaskforce.org) and draft evidence review(www.uspreventiveservicestaskforce.org) that examined how primary care interventions affect tobacco use prevention and cessation in children and adolescents.

 Based on its review of the evidence, the USPSTF recommended primary care clinicians provide interventions, including education or brief counseling, to prevent initiation of tobacco use among school-age children and adolescents; this is a "B" recommendation.(www.uspreventiveservicestaskforce.org)